 Berlin's public transport network, run by BVG and VBB, is easy to use, well-connected and affordable.
 Start by finding a ticket machine at any station or boarding platform.
 The touch screen ticket machines feature several language options and accept cash or card.
 Choose your ticket type, from single journey to daily or weekly pass, and away you go.
 There are no turnstiles or barriers, as the BVG trusts you to buy a ticket, but don't forget to stamp the ticket for validation before use.
 The iconic yellow U-Bahn underground trains comprise of 10 lines, stop frequently and cover all central areas and attractions visitors wish to see.
 The S-Bahn above-ground trains connect, among others, the main train and bus stations, airports and a city ring line.
 A fleet of trams and buses compliment the routes between train stops.
 One ticket is valid on every line, whether train, bus or tram, and is good for 1.5 hours in one direction.
 Service runs from 4:30 a.m. to 1:30 a.m. on weekdays and 24 hours on Fridays and Saturdays.
 Using Berlin's variety of transport options is a fun way to experience the buzz of the city and its people.

-Travel from Copenhagen, Denmark to Berlin, Germany is: Restricted.
+International travel from Copenhagen, Denmark to Berlin, Germany is: Unrestricted.

-International entry is currently allowed for: Entry is restricted for citizens and permanent residents of Denmark.
+Entry into Germany is currently allowed for: Entry is unrestricted for citizens and permanent residents of Denmark.

-The above information was last verified on 6/13/21.
-Remember to check the latest COVID-19 travel safety regulations for your trip from Copenhagen to Berlin closer to your planned date of departure here.
+The information above was last checked on 1/24/23; however, this can change before your date of travel so please make sure to review the latest COVID-19 travel safety regulations for your upcoming trip from Copenhagen to Berlin.

-The current restriction level for returning to Copenhagen, Denmark from Germany is: Partially open.
+Return travel to Copenhagen, Denmark from Germany is: Unrestricted.

-Reentering Denmark is currently allowed for: Entry is partially open for citizens and permanent residents of Germany
+Entry into Denmark is allowed for: Entry is unrestricted for citizens and permanent residents of Germany.

-All travelers returning to Denmark must observe the following safety measures to reduce the spread of COVID-19 in the country:
+All travelers must abide by the following measures in Denmark to reduce the spread of coronavirus in the country:

-There are 3 ways that you can travel to Berlin from Copenhagen.
-You can take a bus, flight or train.
+There are 4 ways to travel to Berlin from Copenhagen including taking a bus, ferry, flight or train.

-The fastest way to get to Berlin from Copenhagen is by flight with an average travel time of 1 h.
+The fastest way to get to Berlin from Copenhagen is by flight with an average travel time of 1 h 10 min.